betalgo/openai/Readme.md

 * Grateful thanks to @shanepowell for contributing RetrieveFileContent.
 * Resolved an issue that was causing problems with the tokenizer.
 A clean build should hopefully address this.
 * Added support for skip options validation

-### 6.7.0
-* We all beeen waiting for this moment.
-Please enjoy Chat GPT API
-* Added support for Chat GPT API
-* Fixed Tokenizer Bug, it was not working properly.